Drug and Alcohol Rehab in Enfield

 NHS treatment very rarely caters for a dual diagnosis and for access to mental health treatment you must be able to prove sobriety.

-This makes access to addiction treatment very difficult and causes the dangerous cycle to continue.
+This makes access to alcohol or drug addiction treatment very difficult and causes the dangerous cycle to continue.

 Whilst many believe that private treatment is too expensive and inaccessible, many clinics now offer payment plans and accept medical insurance.

 Others work individually with clients to ensure that the programmes on offer fit into their budget.

 Regardless, many free and NHS-run recovery services operate near Enfield, including:

 2. Priory Hospital